Values Based Financial Planning

 - Ethics – Renew an agreement to be bound by the Standards of Professional Conduct.
 The Standards prominently require that CFP® professionals provide financial planning services at a fiduciary standard of care.
 This means CFP® professionals must provide financial planning services in the best interests of their clients.

-CFP® professionals who fail to comply with the above standards and requirements may be subject to CFP Board’s enforcement process, which could result in suspension or permanent revocation of their CFP® certification.
+CFP® professionals who fail to comply with the above standards and requirements may be subject to the CFP Board’s enforcement process.
+This can result in suspension or permanent revocation of their CFP® certification.

 Accredited Investment Fiduciary (AIF®)